blairconrad/dicognito/README.md

 * Replace ScheduledProcedureStepID with anonymized values
 * Replace StationName with anonymized values
 * Replace StudyID with anonymized values
-* Replace all DA attributes with anonymized values that precede the originals
+* Replace all DA elements with anonymized values that precede the originals
-* Replace all DT attributes with anonymized values that precede the originals
+* Replace all DT elements with anonymized values that precede the originals
-* Replace all PN attributes with anonymized values
+* Replace all PN elements with anonymized values
-* Replace all TM attributes with anonymized values that precede the originals
+* Replace all TM elements with anonymized values that precede the originals
-* Replace all UI attributes with anonymized values
+* Replace all UI elements with anonymized values
-* Replace private "MITRA LINKED ATTRIBUTES 1.0" attribute "Global Patient ID" with anonymized values
+* Replace private "MITRA LINKED ATTRIBUTES 1.0" element "Global Patient ID" with anonymized values
 * Set PatientIdentityRemoved to "YES" if BurnedInAnnotation is "NO"
 ----
 Logo: Remixed from [Radiology](https://thenounproject.com/search/?q=x-ray&i=1777366)